lambdachad/lambdachad/README.md

 ### [Lambda](https://github.com/lambdachad/lambda)

-The next generation of Emacs, browsers, and native apps.
-A Rust/wgpu kernel handles all rendering.
-Everything else is Common Lisp.
+The modern Lisp machine.
+Blazing fast Rust WGPU kernel + Common Lisp.
+Replaces your editor, your browser, and all your apps.

-- **Rust/wgpu** kernel -- GPU-accelerated rendering, native performance
+- No Electron.
+No JS.
+No browser engine.
-- **Common Lisp** -- editor, browser, apps, full extensibility
+- One kernel.
+One runtime.
+One platform.
-- **One platform** -- no Electron, no JS, no compromises
+- GPU-rendered.
+Lisp-powered.
+Fully hackable.

 > *Work in progress.*